PaigePerill/MDEF/docs/fablab/01-electronicsandcoding.md

 We define the notes and note durations for the "Happy Birthday" melody, and then iterate over the notes to play them using the "tone" function.
 It's also necessary to add a delay between notes to create a pause, and use the "noTone" function to stop the tone after each note.

-Finally, upload the code to the ESP32 Feather board and the buzzer should play the melody.
+Finally, upload the code to the ESP32 Feather board and the buzzer plays the melody.